yurii-vasylchuk/dead-rabbit/README.md

 Dead rabbit is a tool for investigating RabbitMQ DLQ

-Before use, you should prepare configuration file, following below syntax:
+Before use, you should prepare configuration file, following below syntax.
+Configuration file should be called 'configuration.yaml' and present in the "current" directory, from which you're running DeadRabbit

 ```yaml
 debug: false